Updated: November 6, 2015 —

 The letter is a textbook example of how, using loaded terms such as “minimization,” researchers can adjust and expand a disorder first stipulated as “chronic” until its diagnostic bar is set so low that almost anyone can trip over it.

-“Using data collected from a telephone survey of residents of New York State,” the letter writers continue, “we investigated whether the disorder name affects the perceived need for treatment.
+“Using data collected from a telephone survey of residents of New York State,” the letter writers continued, “we investigated whether the disorder name affects the perceived need for treatment.
 Random-digit dialing was used to obtain phone numbers … In total, 806 people participated.”

 “Respondents heard a brief vignette describing a person who experiences discomfort in social situations and often avoids social events.
 These symptoms were labeled as either social phobia or social anxiety disorder, and respondents indicated whether the person should seek mental health treatment.”

-The results are dubious to say the least.
+The results were dubious to say the least.
 “Fifty-eight respondents either replied that they did not know (N=40) or declined to answer (N=18).
 Of the remaining 748 respondents, 83.2 percent believed the symptoms labeled as social anxiety disorder warranted treatment compared with 75.8 percent who believed that symptoms labeled social phobia warranted treatment.”

-Of course, one way of viewing this would be to say that on the basis of such sketchy descriptions, 75-83 percent of the respondents were willing to award a DSM diagnosis at all, something we might find most revealing and troubling.
+Of course, one way of viewing this would be to say that on the basis of such sketchy descriptions, 75-83 percent of the respondents were willing to award a DSM diagnosis at all, something we might find revealing and troubling.

 American Psychiatric Association.
 2000.
-Diagnostic and Statistical Manual of Mental Disorders, 4th Edition Text Revised.
+Diagnostic and Statistical Manual of Mental Disorders, 4th edition Text Revised.
 Washington, D.C.: American Psychiatric Association.